Mrymna/Surgery_procedures/Neuronexus/cleaning.md

 ## Storage of the probes

-* Make sure that the shanks are not stuck together.
-If they are, use a microscope and a fine needle to separate them.
 * Leave the probe in its protective case and store it in a safe place.
 It should be stored in a closed case so that there is no dust accumulating on it.